Enva Launches Wind Turbine Blade Recycling Service

 See also: US Government Allocates $2.91 Billion for Battery Production and Recycling

-The recycling service has been successfully trialled at Enva's facility in Ayrshire, and is now being rolled out to wind power producers across .
+The recycling service has been successfully trialled at Enva's facility in Ayrshire, and is now being rolled out to wind power producers across Europe.
 To aid processing and transportation, Enva uses specialist equipment to cut the blades down into three 50 metre lengths prior to them being delivered to their recycling facility.

-According to Enva, around 14,000 wind turbine blades will be decommissioned across Europe by 2023, and a landfill ban will be enforced in Europe in 2025.
-Michelle Scott, Operations Director at Enva, believes that the new recycling service will help to unlock the circular economy and commercial value of these waste streams.
+According to Enva, around 14,000 wind turbine blades will be decommissioned across Europe by 2023, and a landfill ban will be enforced in Europe in 2025. , Operations Director at Enva, believes that the new recycling service will help to unlock the circular economy and commercial value of these waste streams.

-“The increased use of alternative energy sources will result in new waste streams which will each require managing in a way that enables to unlock their circular economy and commercial value,” says Scott.
+“The increased use of alternative energy sources will result in new waste streams which will each require managing in a way that enables us to unlock their circular economy and commercial value,” says Scott.
 “We look forward to continuing to work with the Wind Sector and other energy companies to help them realise these benefits.”

 Enva's new recycling service has the potential to make a significant impact on the sector, and the wider sustainability movement.
 By finding a way to recycle wind turbine blades, Enva is helping to reduce the environmental impact of wind energy, and supporting the transition to a more circular economy.